 That hip is deteriorating.

-Bailey, Cobalt poisoning would explain the dementia, the depression, hallucination, tremors, everything.
+Bailey, Cobalt poisoning would explain dementia, depression, hallucination, tremors, everything.
 [00:02:20] Okay.
 And every second it’s in his body is deteriorating, please trust me.

 Change of plans, we need to draw some blood.
 DeLuca, run this down to the lab.
 Tell them the chief says this to the front of the line.